bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 ![Avoid shorthands](/assets/screen-shot-2019-12-07-at-14.36.28.png "Avoid shorthands")

 4. When enabling the grid for your whole project, be sure to check each grid fix in IE just in case!
+If you're like me and do not have IE on your laptop, you can either download a Virtual Machine (VM) to use Windows on your laptop such as [Parallels](https://www.parallels.com/eu/landingpage/pd/general/?gclid=CjwKCAiAuK3vBRBOEiwA1IMhuqLT-NrvSBWj2X-tD5V5qznVF2fHHRYRDUPzX4ilW9TJCYq92cowTBoCVEoQAvD_BwE) or test your website through a web solution such as [SauceLabs](https://saucelabs.com/) or [Browserstack](https://www.browserstack.com/?gclid=CjwKCAiAuK3vBRBOEiwA1IMhut0Cwdq1tfEk_2VcHmKcDM5YknUkDkRtOLtd0hqkEoDfE1Usi-m5-RoChkgQAvD_BwE).
 Because you know, safiety first 😆!

 ## @supports

 If you would still love to have some autoplacement properties, such as grid-auto-rows or auto-fill, then an option could be using the feature query, `@supports`.
 You can then use some CSS features, such as `grid`, depending on whether the browser supports it or not.